firien/spice/README.md

 Note: The npm scripts rely on a linux environment.

 Afterward you need to download generic "kernels" data.
 These are occassionally updated, as of Feb 2021, the generic kernels are around ~110MB.
-There are more accurate versions avilable that grow to several GBs.
+There are more accurate versions available that grow to several GBs.
 Additional data for comets and asteroids can be [downloaded there too](https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/).

 ```sh
 wget -P data https://naif.jpl.nasa.gov/pub/naif/generic_kernels/lsk/naif0012.tls